SuperBlueHenBros/AutoHawkCore/README.md

 #### Excecution

-When inside the virtual enviroment, run `python middle-tier/middle-tier.py`.
+When inside the virtual enviroment, run `python.exe middle-tier/middle-tier.py`.
 You typically shouldn't ever be running any of the other files.
 This will probably be updated to use a new structure.

 #### Args